revanthrev23/React/README.md

-This repo contains all the projects that I have done in React
+This repo contains all the projects that I have done in React.